Skip to main content

 IBON Foundation should've considered funding via FDI instead, but how do they understand FDI?

 What can also never be denied is that their stance on foreign investment is shaky.
-In fact, I remember firing a shot at Jose Enrique "Sonny" Africa, a post that probably caused a Facebook troll to falsely accuse me of shooting Ad Hominem at IBON.
+In fact, I remember critiquing Jose Enrique "Sonny" Africa's stance on FDI, a post that probably caused a Facebook troll to falsely accuse me of shooting Ad Hominem at IBON.
 Have their feelings been hurt?
 It probably did, but I'd rather share that hard truth.
 Now, it's time to look at this claim by IBON, which made me laugh too hard just reading it:

 The Philippines actually has more foreign investment today than South Korea, Taiwan or China did in their respective periods of economic take-off – pretty much confirming that large amounts of foreign investment is neither necessary nor sufficient for development.